 Yes, the Center offers scholarships to UT Austin students in recovery.
 For more information on eligibility requirements and application information, please review our scholarship portal.

 The Center for Students in Recovery takes student privacy very seriously.
-All recovery meetings and groups are open only to students in recovery and in the hope of recovery and are closed to observers.
+All recovery meetings and groups are closed to observers.
 Center staff do not disclose the identities of those who attend our activities.
 Information on reporting options for student survivors of violence can be found through the CMHC Voices Against Violence webpage.

 Please visit our Recovery Ally page to learn more about the trainings and to view and RSVP for an upcoming date.